dart-lang/language/working/augmentation-libraries/feature-specification.md

     it is allowed.

-*   **Augmenting a variable with a variable:** Augmenting a variable with a variable only alters its initializer.
-External and abstract variables cannot be augmented with variables, because they have no initializer expression to augment.
+*   **Augmenting a variable with a variable:** Augmenting a variable with a variable only alters its initializer, metadata, or doc comments.
+External and abstract variables cannot augment their initializer, since there is no initializer expression to augment.

-    Since the initializer expression is the only meaningful part of the augmenting declaration, an initializer expression must be provided.
-This augmenting initializer replaces the original initializer.
-The augmenting initializer may use an augmented` expression which executes the original initializer expression when evaluated.
+    Augmenting initializer expressions replace the augmented initializer.
+The augmenting initializer may use an `augmented` expression which executes the augmented initializer expression when evaluated.
+If no initializer is provided then the augmented initializer is not altered.

     The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.